Android Auto keeps Disconnecting? Try these Fixes

 3. Then launch the Android Auto app and check if its disconnection issue with the car unit is resolved.

-4. If not, check if not increasing the car’s volume, when the Android Auto is in use, clear out the error.
+4. If not, check if not increasing the car’s volume when Android Auto is in use clears out the error.

 If the issue persists, check if deleting the phone from the car’s unit, switching off the car, deleting the car’s device in the phone’s/Android Auto settings, clearing the cache/data of the Android Auto app, and then reconnecting the phone to the car solves the problem.

 If that did not work, then check if using Pandora while Android Auto is functioning clears out the problem.
-If you are using a wireless charger, then do note that the Android Auto along with Google Maps (especially, when satellite images are enabled), GPS, or other related apps drain a lot of battery from the phone and the wireless charger may not fulfill the requirements and using a USB cable charger may solve the problem.
-If none of the above did the trick, check if using Bluetooth to connect the devices solves the problem.
-Check if trying another phone solves the problem.
+If you are using a wireless charger, note that Android Auto along with Google Maps (especially when satellite images are enabled), GPS, or other related apps drain a lot of battery from the phone, and the wireless charger may not fulfill the requirements.
+Using a USB cable charger may solve the problem.
+If none of the above did the trick, check if using Bluetooth to connect the devices solves the problem, or try using another phone.

 ABOUT THE AUTHOR